danielshaya/reactivejournal/README.md

 This leads to being ablse to try the following...

-#### RxJournalBackPressureTestingFasterConsumer
+#### ReactiveJournalBackPressureTestingFasterConsumer

-In this example we experiment by replaying the event stream recorded in `RxJournal` and observing the effects of lowering the latency of the SlowConsumer.
+In this example we experiment by replaying the event stream recorded in `ReactiveJournal` and observing the effects of lowering the latency of the SlowConsumer.

-We have a recording of the FastProducer created whilst running `RxJournalBackPressureBuffer`.
+We have a recording of the FastProducer created whilst running `ReactiveJournalBackPressureBuffer`.
 The SlowConsumer subscribes to this using a `Flowable` with `BackpressureStrategy.LATEST` as in the provious example.